Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Appendix

 \subsection{Model Likelihood Comparisons}

 Our model likelihood analysis aims to compare the similarity of human decisions to model decisions.
 Specifically, we wanted to determine which models made the most human-like decisions.
 Because action-level similarity was too granular, we decided to compare room visitation similarity.
-We accomplished this by manually breaking each map into a set of convex rooms.
+We accomplished this by manually breaking each map into a set of convex rooms as shown in Figure~\ref{fig:convex-rooms}.
 Using this map decomposition, we obtained an ordering of visited rooms for each human on each map.
 For each point on the human trajectory, we provided each model with the current human initial state and history of human observations.
-We asked the model to find an optimal plan from this state.
-The result of such a query to the models is a policy tree of the branches on observations.
-The most significant statistic of a POMDP policy tree is visitation frequency of nodes on the tree, as this serves as a surrogate for the value of that state according to the model.
-We look at all trajectories in the policy that led to new rooms and summed and normalized their state visitation frequency in the policy tree.
-This result for a single point in the human trajectory is a distribution of rooms that the model is likely to visit given the human's experience.
-The model likelihood for a particular human is defined as the average probability of the human's next room in the model's visitation tree.
+We queried the model to find an optimal plan from this state.
+The result of such a query is a policy tree that branches on observations and actions.
+The most significant statistic of a POMDP policy tree is visitation frequency of nodes on the tree.
+To convert a policy tree to room visitation probabilities, we first flattened all the trajectories in the policy that led to a different room.
+We then summed and normalized their state visitation frequency in the policy tree.
+This process results in a distribution of rooms that the model is likely to visit given the human's experience.
+The model likelihood for a particular human is defined as the arithmetic mean of the log probabilities of the human's next room in the model's room visitation distribution.